Echo is one of the most annoying distractions that you can have on any type of conference call.

-1. Conference Call Echo is ALWAYS caused by one or more participants.
+1. Conference Call echo is usually caused by someone using a speakerphone.

 Even though conference call echo is a legitimate issue, it might surprise you to know that if everyone on a conference turned their volume down halfway, it might just eliminate conference call echo forever.
 Why?

 Echo occurs when a person's microphone picks up sound from their speakers.
 That sound is once again played by the speakers and picked up by the microphone, creating an infinite loop that we call echo.
 When audio is played through headphones, echo becomes virtually impossible.
 This is why echo is usually caused by participants using a speakerphone.